Unblocking Your Creativity:

 - Restrictive routines.
 Routines or set ways of performing tasks have their uses and sometimes make life flow a bit more easily.
 However, set routines can also limit the range of responses and solutions we have in attempting to solving problems.
 They can also restrict how we view an event or even how we approach a problem.
 Strict insistence to rules, routines, and regulations can lead some people to have what can be called a “bureaucratic mind.”
 I would define a bureaucratic mind as one so committed to the adherence of rules that it fails to see beyond those immediate regulations in unusual or emergency circumstances.

 - Fear.
 Fears come in many forms.
 Psychologically the fear of self-expression or of the judgment of others can severely limit our creativity.
-Physical fear can also limit our responses, imaginings, risk-taking behaviors, and production.
+Physical fear can also limit our responses, imaginings, risk-taking behaviors, and production as we are more concerned with mitigating the cause of that fear and in seeking equilibrium and safety.

 - Self-criticism.
-Negative thinking and constant self-criticism and self-doubt are also limiting factors of our creativity.
+Negative thinking and constant self-criticism and self-doubt are also very limiting factors to creativity.
 We can talk ourselves out of taking creative risks, or of trying new things, or of seeking new forms of expressions.

 - Ego.
 The ego is identified as one’s perception of self or the “I.” This conceptual framework helps us assume and project our unique, highly individualized identities.
 In creative production an overly active sense of self can prohibit exploration, or personal or creative growth.
 This may cause an individual to become stuck in one’s past glories, or in producing tired permutations of the same thing over and over.